Friday, 16 August 2019

 Revision and acknowledgements

-This post was first published 16 August 2019 and was updated 19 August, 2 September and 22 September 2019 and 10 January 2024.
-I am grateful to David Ford for helpful comments and corrections.
+This post was first published 16 August 2019 and was updated 19 August, 2 September and 22 September 2019, 10 January and 2 August 2024.
+I am grateful to David Ford and Matthew Jones for helpful comments and corrections.

 1. William Barker (d.
 1549)'s wife Anne Throckmorton could not have been of Buckland (Berks), as the Throckmortons from Warwickshire did not gain Buckland by marriage until 1690.